thinkstylestudio/wp-shopify/wp-content/plugins/oauth2-provider/readme.txt

 * OpenID Code
 * OpenID Implicit

-You can purchase 3.2 + by visiting http://wp-oauth.com.
+You can purchase pro + by visiting https://wp-oauth.com/platform.

 = How to Use =

-Visit https://wp-oauth.com/knowledge-base/ for detailed documentation on installing, configuring and using WordPress OAuth Server.
+Visit https://wp-oauth.com/support/documentation/ for detailed documentation on installing, configuring and using WordPress OAuth Server.

-= Licensing =

-Licensing is not needed to use this plugin.
-WP OAuth Server 3.1.X is limited grant type and functionality.
-Using WP OAuth Server without licensing is perfectly fine and encouraged. if you would like to have more than 1 client and the ability use ALL the grant types, you will need to purchase a license and download WP OAuth Server 3.2+ at https://wp-oauth.com.

 = Minimum Requirements =